-If you already mountain bike, chances are you already know how to handle a bike on off-road terrain.
-But if you’re new to riding in the bike park, there are different features and obstacles that aren’t commonly found on local trails.
-Bike park riding requires a new set of skills riders need to have in order to ride safe and to progress your skills properly throughout the range of our trail network.
-Our trail network has been designed for progression learning in the sport.
+At CAP we have lots of different features and obstacles that aren’t commonly found on local trails.
+Bike Park riding requires a new set of skills in order to ride safely and to progress your skills properly throughout our trail network.
+We've designed our trails with progression in mind.

-Get the right downhill techniques and tips from the start with a lesson from our very experienced coaches.
-Whether you need the fundamentals or want to refine your tricks, our expert coaches teach the best skills required for navigating the Bike Park.
-You’ll gain confidence to ride the mountain and get a tour of the trails suited to your ability.
+One way to speed up your progression and have the right techniques from the start is with a lesson from our experienced coaches.
+You’ll gain confidence riding the mountain and get a tour of the trails suited to your ability.

-Freeride trails are machine-cut and contain mad-made features.
-Routes are enhanced with dirt jumps, ride-on features, gaps, narrow surfaces, wallrides and other natural and constructed features.
-All freeride trails are identified in the Park with an orange oval.
+Flow trails are machine-cut and contain man-made features.
+Routes are enhanced with dirt jumps, ride-on features, gaps, narrow surfaces, wall rides and other natural and constructed features.
+All flow trails are identified in the Park with an orange oval.
 Jumping skills may be required.

 Technical trails are designed to embrace the rugged shapes and terrain of the mountain, utilising a majority of natural terrain.
 Routes are typically hand-built and feature organic obstacles and stunts such as rocks, roots, logs, drops, jumps and other natural and constructed features that require a more technical skill set.